-You must connect SMLT aggregation switches through vIST.
+You must connect SMLT aggregation switches through an interswitch trunk.
 For example, user access switches B and C connect to the aggregation systems through multilink trunks split between the two aggregation systems.
-As shown above, the implementation of SMLT only requires two SMLT-capable aggregation switches.
+As shown in Figure 2: SMLT aggregation switches and operations on page 37, the implementation of SMLT only requires two SMLT-capable aggregation systems.
+You must connect these Virtual Services Platform 9000 systems through an interswitch trunk.

-Aggregation switches use vIST to do the following:
+Aggregation switches use the interswitch trunk to do the following: